ministryofjustice/moj-frontend/.github/ISSUE_TEMPLATE/Experimental_Building_Block.md

 - [ ] Does the code work?
 - [ ] Does the code match the specified languages?
-- [ ] Does the imagine explain & show the building block?
+- [ ] Does the code visually match the building block image?
 - [ ] Does it have 3rd party dependencies?
 - [ ] Does it have external requests?

 ### Accessibility tab (if applicable)

-- [ ] Are the accessibility issues relevant to the building block submitted?
+- [ ] Are the accessibility issues relevant to the building block?

 ### Designs tab (if applicable)